BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixes Futo final spell HP marker.

-- Fixes Miko's aura for her final spell (in vanilla it appeared only on Spell Practice).
+- Fixes Miko's aura for her final spell (in vanilla it appeared only on Spell Practice), and has Miko trigger an explosion when the spell starts.

 - Fixes Nue's HP star count and implements a Spell cutin for her, which she's missing.